-Define command conditions
+Defining command conditions

 Any number of command conditions can be defined for every action.
-These conditions allow for an additional restriction of the executability of an action.
-These conditions are defined with formulas in which you can use the variables from the active projects.
-The formula addresses the linked variable via the index in the condition.
+These conditions allow for an additional restriction of the ability to execute an action.
+These conditions are defined with formulas, in which you can use the variables from the active projects.
+The formula addresses the linked variables via the index in the condition.

-The condition variable is automatically replaced if you use a '' in the definition.
+The condition variable is automatically replaced if a $^{\prime\prime}$ is used in the definition.